+Testicular cancer is a disease in which cells become malignant (cancerous) in the male testis (the glands inside the scrotum that produce sperm and male hormones).
 It is the most common solid tumor diagnosed in men between the ages of 15 and 34 in the United States.
-Approximately 8,000 new cases are diagnosed each year, but fewer than 400 men die of the disease each year.
+Approximately 8,850 new cases are diagnosed each year, but fewer than 400 men die of the disease each year.
 Thanks to advances in the treatment of testicular cancer, the prognosis is excellent for most men diagnosed with testicular cancer.
 When found and treated early, more than 95 percent of men are cured.

 Testicular cancer signs and symptoms may include, a painless lump or swelling in the scrotum, hardness in the testicle, pain or discomfort in the testicle and a dull ache in the lower abdomen, back, or groin.
 More information about testicular cancer symptoms >

 Testicular cancer is often found by the patient himself during a self-exam, or found by a doctor during a routine physical exam.
 In order to find out the reason for your symptoms, UCLA Urologists will perform a physical exam of the testicles and abdomen and may order laboratory and diagnostic tests.
 More information about testicular cancer diagnosis >

 UCLA urologists and UCLA Testicular Cancer Program doctors have been pioneers in developing new innovations and technologies leading to safer and more effective treatments for men with testicular cancer, using a multidisciplinary, translational approach to care.
 As a result, treatment plans are individualized to each patient’s cancer grade and stage as well as current state of health.